jackyzha0/quartz/content/notes/Do-I-Want-To-Be-Great.md

 Would that be so bad?
 I'm conflating the idea of being a nobody with working a boring desk job.
 That, I dont want.
 But I can be a "nobody" and still be great?
 What even is greatness?
 Is it to be remembered?
 Thats the real question.
 Do I want to be remembered (in a positive manner).
 Not sure yet I guess.

 Fuck that, a decision isn't just going to pop into my head.
 I need to decide (story of my life).
 Stopped writing here for a while.
 Didn't make a decision.
-Just thought about my last journal, about needing therapy.
+Just thought about my last journal ([Fuck-it](private/Fuck-it.md), about needing therapy.
 I-

 need to stop thinking about it.